ELIGIBILITY TO PARTICIPATE

 - Combining weights within the same age division - competitors should remain within their age group division if possible.

 - If there's only one or two player, the division may be cancelled and they will be moved to the upper weight divisions.

-• If you would like to make any changes you have till the last day of registration to change directly in your account profile.
-Click here:
+• If you would like to make any changes you have until the last day of registration to change directly in your account profile.
+Click here

 • The registration fee cannot be transferred to another member or championship

-For the Abu Dhabi World Professional Jiu-Jitsu Championships 2020 the top athletes among the entered athletes in each weight category will be placed per their AJP World Rank position.
+For the Abu Dhabi World Professional Jiu-Jitsu Championships 2023 the top athletes among the entered athletes in each weight category will be placed per their AJP Tour World Rank position.
 For the rest of the draw separation by nations will be respected.
-However, seeding position will take priority over separation by nation in categories where there are enough numbers to apply.
+However, separation by nation will take priority over ranking seeding in categories where there are enough numbers to apply.

-All the fighters will be eligible for the Abu Dhabi World Professional Jiu-Jitsu Championship 2020, with a limit of 2 fighters from a given country to the eight or quarter or semi-finals (Adult & Master 1 - Brown and Black Belts divisions only).
+All the fighters will be eligible for the Abu Dhabi World Professional Jiu-Jitsu Championship 2023, with a limit of 2 fighters from a given country to the eight or quarter or semi-finals (MEN'S & WOMEN'S - PROFESSIONAL- PURPLE, BROWN, BROWN/BLACK & BLACK BELT; MEN'S & WOMEN'S -MASTER 1 - BROWN/BLACK & BLACK BELT divisions only).
 With a maximum of two eligible fighters (wild cards) from each country, applied for that countries does not already have two or more fighters among the top fighters ranked.